-Please identify the problems encountered and resources required to implement Practice in installation of Biomass fuel cooking system for we feared that this system would emit sparks that could cause a blast in the kitchen and would also increase the cooking time.
+Please identify the problems encountered and resources required to implement Practice in about 150 words

+At the time of implementation of the practice the mess contractor was apprehensive about the installation of Biomass fuel cooking system for we feared that this system would emit sparks that could cause a blast in the kitchen and would also increase the cooking time.
 However, the results of the practice have proved it to be cost- effective, hassle-free and innovatively effective.